microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 **Garbage Collector**

-The garbage collector selection happens only among two: Serial GC and G1GC, based on the amount of active processors seen by the JVM, and the amount of available memory, with a slightly different way of defining GC thread pool:
+The garbage collector selection happens only among two: Serial GC and G1GC, based on the number of active processors seen by the JVM, and the amount of available memory, with a slightly different way of defining the GC thread pool:

 **_GC selection_**